Mark Levengood interviews Alicia Santiago, VRC social worker, concerning outreach to the Hispanic community.

 Van Patten served as an honorary Board Member for the Guide Dogs of the Desert.
 Through his pet food company Dick Van Patten’s Natural Balance Pet Foods, he has underwritten all costs for the promotion of National Guide Dog Month to ensure that all money raised would directly benefit non-profit, accredited guide dog schools in the United States.

 In 2008, Van Patten enlisted the support of the Petco Foundation, to organize a fundraising campaign through their retail stores.
 The San Diego based retailer piloted the first guide dog fundraiser in the Southern California area to benefit the Guide Dogs of the Desert, based in Palm Springs, California.
 In 2009 National Guide Dog Month was established to benefit the non-profit guide dogs schools accredited by the International Guide Dog Federation.

 In 2009, National Guide Dog Month was established for the month of May, however in 2010, it was moved to September due to conflicts with other national fundraising drives.

 A Lasting Impact

-To celebrate National Guide Dog month in 2016, Natural Balance partnered with Guide Dogs for the Blind.
+To celebrate National Guide Dog month, Natural Balance partnered with Guide Dogs for the Blind.
 Since 1942, Guide Dogs for the Blind has empowered lives by creating exceptional partnerships between people, dogs and communities.